 Sings torch songs with his jazz combo.

-Artistic Director of The House of Songs in Austin.
+Artistic Director of The House of Songs.

 A father, a husband, a peace lovin dude.